Home | For Faculty | Help | About | Webmaster

 Irvine, CA 92697

-World Systems Analysis, Urbanization, Development, Comparative-Historical Sociology, Dependent Development in East Asia
+World Systems Analysis, Urbanization, Development, Comparative-Historical Sociology, Dependent Development in East Asia, Global Cities

 D. Smith.
 THIRD WORLD CITIES IN GLOBAL PERSPECTIVE.
 Westview Press, 1996.